-So if you have a PCIe 3.0 card in hand and your motherboard only has a free PCIe 2.0 slot, you certainly can plug the card on that slot and use it straight away.
+So if you have a PCIe 3.0 card in hand and your motherboard only has a free PCIe 2.0 slot, you can plug it into that slot and use it immediately.

-The way the PCIe standard is designed lets you do this without having to dig into your BIOS, tweak your system or get an adapter.
-It is the PCIe standard’s backward compatibility feature that makes this setup possible.
+The way the PCIe standard is designed lets you do this without digging into your BIOS, tweaking your system, or getting an adapter.
+The PCIe standard’s backward compatibility feature makes this setup possible.

 PCIe Backwards Compatibility

-The standard gets updated ever so often.
+The standard gets updated every so often.
 Currently, PCIe v4.0 is picking steam.
 However, PCIe 3.0 and 2.0 are also quite widespread.

-With the backward compatibility feature, a newer PCIe card will be able to work in an old PCIe slot where it fits.
+With the backward compatibility feature, a newer PCIe card can work in an old PCIe slot where it fits.

-That means that if you have a PCIe 3.0 graphics card and a free PCIe 2.0 , you will be able to use the graphics card.
-Similarly, a PCIe 4.0 device can work in 3.0 slot as well.
+That means you can use the graphics card with a PCIe 3.0 graphics card and a free PCIe 2.0.
+Similarly, a PCIe 4.0 device can also work in a 3.0 slot.

-ofcourse you will need to make sure that the slot physical length can occupy the expansion card.
-For instance, you will need a PCIe x16 slot for adding in a typical graphics card.
+Of course, you must ensure that the slot’s physical length can occupy the expansion card.
+For instance, you will need a PCIe x16 slot to add to a typical graphics card.

 Backward compatibility has a lot of benefits.
-One of which is that you do not have to do an entire motherboard upgrade just to use a new PCIe card.
+One is that you do not have to do an entire motherboard upgrade to use a new PCIe card.

-Were it not for this, users would have to spend a lot of money upgrading their entire system any time they needed to change one small component.
+Were it not for this, users would have to spend a lot of money upgrading their entire system whenever they needed to change one small component.

 Link Speed Negotiation

-A PCIe card when plugged into a slot form a link, and the link is what allows there to be a transfer of data through channels that are known as PCIe lanes.
+A PCIe card, when plugged into a slot, forms a link, and the connection is what allows there to be a transfer of data through channels that are known as PCIe lanes.